Adult and Teen Classes

 for Beginning & Continuing Students

 Possibility comes to fruition as you and your hands learn how to move and manipulate clay without the use of a wheel.
 Hand-building means constructing with coils and slabs of clay, pinching and 'modeling'-- techniques used since antiquity in every corner of the earth.
 Both functional pieces and works of art will be ready to glaze and take home at the end of the session.
-Each class starts with a demonstration and group time, then students may turn to individual work on independent projects, open to your own expression and whim.
-Build boxes, trays and vases.
-You take it from there!
+Each class starts with a demonstration and group time, then students may turn to individual work on independent projects: wind chimes and garden statues, serving dishes and fruit bowls— you name it!
+All kinds of construction will be covered and available.
+Bring your imagination and a journal for reserved for clay class!
 Surface decoration will also be addressed, using slips and underglazes followed by finished glaze techniques.
 Open to all skill levels.
-Please bring a notebook dedicated to ceramics.
+Please bring a notebook dedicated to ceramics. $75 Materials fee applied at checkout.

 Register Now